ouspg/CompSec/README.md

-# 521155S Computer Security

-Exercises for computer security course in the University of Oulu.

 <p align="right">
 <img src="lib/images/ouspglogo4.png" alt="University of Oulu" height="100px" align="right"/>
 </p>

+# 521155S Computer Security

+Exercises for computer security course in the University of Oulu.

 The course covers the essential aspects of computer security and computer security research in theory and through practical examples.

 The course is intended for computer engineering masters students and additionally to any student interested in computer security that has *the sufficient* technical background to complete the course exercises.

 The lectures and place for returning assignments can be found from University Moodle: [https://moodle.oulu.fi](https://moodle.oulu.fi)

 Course is under Faculty of Information Technology and Electrical Engineering.

+The course is organized by Oulu University Secure Programming Group (OUSPG)

 <p align="center">
 <img src="lib/images/oulun yliopisto_logo_eng_black_rgb.png" alt="University of Oulu" height="300px" align="right"/>